Madko/install-linux-samsung-galaxy-book-10.6/README.md

 * On the boot screen displaying Samsung Galaxy Book Logo press **F10**
 * Choose the USB UEFI entry

-Boot the usual Fedora live session :
+Boot the usual live session :

 * Screen is in portrait mode :
   * open a terminal
   * type "xrandr -o left"

-Stop here, WiFi is not working at all.
+WiFi is working.
 Touchscreen sometime kind of works, but not usable.

 ## Output from some commands